stat545ubc-2022/Assignment-B3-MaithiliDevadas/README.md

 **Assignment B3**
 For this assignment, the user has opted to add features to Dean Attali's Shiny App Demo (https://deanattali.com/blog/building-shiny-apps-tutorial/) which is **OPTION A** for the given assignment.

+**Folder contents**
+Files from this assignment can be found in folder *app*.
+The folder contains the R file containing the code, a folder named 'www' that contains the image introduced in the app, and the data csv file.

 **Find the app here**
 https://stat545md.shinyapps.io/bcliquor/